 Costs: Depends on you, but around US$50 to US$60 per day is advisable (plus car rental).
 You can go lower, but this could limit your trip because sometimes you don't have a lot of options for accommodation.
 However, compared with neighbouring Saudi and UAE, Oman is very cheap.

 Money: Plenty of ATMs in Muscat, but consider bringing cash elsewhere.
 You can find an ATM at the occasional gas station, but don't count on it.

 Getting around: By car: The highways are nice and plentiful and easy to navigate.
 Gas is cheap.
 The cars come with a GPS system that works pretty well.
-Don't remember exactly how much it cost to rent a car, but I believe it can be as cheap as $20 - $25 per day.
+You can rent a car locally or bring one in from UAE if making a road-trip.